Real Estate Council of Ontario

-Established in 1997, the Real Estate Council of Ontario is a not-for-profit corporation that regulates the trade of real estate in Ontario in the public interest.
-On behalf of the Government of Ontario, it administers and enforces the Real Estate and Business Brokers Act, 2002 and its regulations.
+The Real Estate Council of Ontario is a not-for-profit corporation that regulates the trade of real estate in Ontario, Canada.
+Established in 1997, it works on behalf of the Government of Ontario to administer and enforce the Real Estate and Business Brokers Act and its regulations.

 In Ontario, any individual or business trading in real estate must be registered with the council.
 As of July 31, 2017, there were more than 80,000 real estate registrants (salespersons, brokers and brokerages) in the province.

 Governance

-It is governed by a 12-member Board of Directors composed of nine registered real estate professionals elected by their peers and three non-registrants appointed by the Ministry of Government and Consumer Services (Ontario) to represent consumers, business and government.
+It is governed by a 12-member board of directors, comprising nine registered real estate professionals elected by their peers and three non-registrants appointed by the Ministry of Public and Business Service Delivery and Procurement to represent consumers, business and government.
 Board members serve a three-year term.
 The Chair is Glenda Brindle.
 The Vice-Chair is Rebecca Ryder.

 The duties of enforcing the Act are the responsibility of the Registrar, Joseph Richer.